Interior Painting Best Practices Part 4: Advanced Techniques for a Flawless Finish

 1. Enhanced Durability and Longevity

 According to a study by the Paint Quality Institute, proper surface preparation and application can double the lifespan of interior paint.
 Advanced practices like back-rolling ensure paint adhesion to the substrate, reducing peeling and chipping.
-This is especially critical in high-touch areas like hallways and kitchens.
+This is especially critical in high-touch areas like hallways and kitchens where wear and tear are greatest.
+A durable paint job not only looks better longer but also protects your walls from moisture and stains.

 2. Superior Aesthetic Finish